Canada's longest living literary journal, The Fiddlehead is published four times a year at the University of New Brunswick,

 freshness and surprise.
 Interested in submitting?
 You can find our submissions guidelines here.

 The Fiddlehead publishes short stories, poems, book reviews, and a small number of personal essays.
 Our full-colour covers have become collectors’ items, and feature work by New Brunswick artists and from New Brunswick museums and art galleries.
-The Fiddlehead also sponsors an annual writing contest.
-Our 23rd annual contest is now closed and the entries are with our judges.
-There's a total of $5000 in prize money to be awarded and the winning entries will be published in The Fiddlehead 259 (spring 2014).
-The winners of last year's contest are in the Spring 2013 issue (no. 255).>
+The Fiddlehead also sponsors an annual writing contest, presently in its 24th year; it is now open for submissions until December 1, 2014 (postmarked).
+There's a total of $5000 in prize money to be awarded!
+Our 23rd annual contest winners were published in The Fiddlehead 259 (spring 2014).

-If you're looking for copies of The Fiddlehead near you, please check out our new Retailers page under the Resources tab.
-Here's you'll find a list of local magazine retailers that stock The Fiddlehead!
+If you're looking for copies of The Fiddlehead near you, please check out our Retailers page under the Resources tab.
+There you'll find a list of Canadian magazine retailers that stock The Fiddlehead!